Vegetable Lamb of Tartary: In search of the legend

 In 1698 Sir Hans Sloane claimed a Chinese tree fern, Cibotium barometz, was the origin of the myth.
 Sloane found the specimen in a Chinese cabinet of curiosities he acquired.
 The "lamb" is produced by removing the leaves from a short length of the fern's woolly rhizome.
-When the rhizome is inverted, it fancifully resembles a woolly lamb with the legs being formed by the severed petiole bases.
+When the rhizome is inverted, it fancifully resembles a woolly lamb, with the legs being formed by the severed petiole bases.

 The German scholar and physician Engelbert Kaempfer accompanied an embassy to Persia in 1683 with the intention of locating the lamb.
 After speaking with native inhabitants and finding no physical evidence of the lamb-plant, Kaempfer concluded it to be nothing but legend.
-However, he observed the custom of removing an unborn lamb from its mother’s womb in order to harvest the soft wool and believed the practice to be a possible source of the legend.
+However, he observed the custom of removing an unborn lamb from its mother's womb in order to harvest the soft wool and believed the practice to be a possible source of the legend.
 He speculated further that museum specimens of the fetal wool could be mistaken for a vegetable substance.

 In poetry

-In Dr. Erasmus Darwin’s work The Botanic Garden (1781), he writes of the Borametz:
+In Erasmus Darwin's work The Botanic Garden (1781), he writes of the Borametz: